Pimnapat25/Ethical-Finance-Hackathon-2025/README.md

 - Classifying the input question as `multiple_choice`, `rise_fall`, or `other`
 - Detecting the input language to support multilingual support (Thai/English)

-This allows the pipeline to dynamically decide which prompt structure and reasoning path to take.
+This allows the pipeline to decide which prompt structure to take.

 ### 2. 📚 Contextual Retrieval Module
 - Uses a vectorstore retriever (e.g., Chroma, FAISS) to find the most relevant documents for each question